 Continue your education during and after graduate school by experiencing the FBI's unique opportunities for graduate students, including our Honors Internship Program, Collegiate Hiring Initiative, and participation in the Presidential Management Fellows program.
 To learn more about these opportunities, explore the sections below.

 The application period is now closed for the 2019 Honors Internship Program and Collegiate Hiring Initiative.
 Applications for the 2020 programs will open in August 2019.
 Our 10-week paid internship for undergraduate and graduate students offers an unparalleled opportunity to work alongside FBI employees and get a head start on an exceptional career.

 The FBI Honors Internship Program is one of the most prestigious and competitive internships in the country.
 This 10-week paid summer experience immerses graduate students pursuing JDs, MBAs, MDs, and PhDs in unique experiences that combine law enforcement with national security and intelligence.
 Open to all academic backgrounds, the FBI places students in a wide range of fields that match their background and studies.
 Working with Special Agents and other professionals in our Washington, D.C. headquarters or in our field offices nationwide, students will be able to try out an FBI career and actively contribute to the protection of the United States.

-The application is open to both undergraduate and graduate students; however, graduate students will be considered and placed separately from undergraduate students.
+The application is now closed for the 2019 Honors Internship Program.
+The application for the 2020 program will open in August 2019.
 To learn more about the application and selection process, please click the link below.

 Collegiate Hiring Initiative